 The re-appointment of Mr. P Sarath Chandra Reddy as Whole-time Directoris being proposed.

 DIRECTORS' RESPONSIBILITY STATEMENT

-b. appropriate accounting policies have been selected and appliedconsistently.
-Judgement and estimates which are reasonable and prudent have been made so as to give atrue and fair view of the state of affairs of your Company as at the end of the financialyear and of the profit of your Company for the year;
+b) appropriate accounting policies have been selected and appliedconsistently.
+Judgement and estimates which are reasonable and prudent have been made soas to give a true and fair view of the state of affairs of your Company as at the end ofthe financial year and of the profit of your Company for the year;

-d. the annual accounts have been prepared on a going concern basis;
+d) the annual accounts have been prepared on an on-going concern basis;

 DECLARATION FROM INDEPENDENT DIRECTORS